 It’s useful to try to see a few flats in one day.
 If you don’t live in Barcelona it’s a good use of your time, but it also helps you to compare properties as they’re fresh in your memory.

 The estate agency fee should be paid by the owner.
 However, there are some agencies in Barcelona that also charge a fee to the buyer.
+They are the exception, so I think on principle alone it’s good to avoid them.
 It’s important to find out early on if the agent intends to try to charge you a fee.

 Reserving your flat or house

 Your lawyer must check the Arras document.
-A date is agreed to sign the Arras and 10% of the purchase price is paid.
-This money can be paid by bank transfer or by a guaranteed cheque.
+A date is agreed to sign this document and 10% of the purchase price is paid.

 This is the point of no return.
-If you fail to fulfil your duties by the time of the final deed signing, you will lose your 10% deposit.
-If the owner fails to fulfil his or her duties by the final deed signing they have to pay you 20% of the purchase price.
+If you fail to buy the property you will lose your 10% deposit.
+If the owner fails to fulfil his or her duties by the time of the final deed signing, they have to pay you 20% of the purchase price.

 Your lawyer and the owner or agent will be in correspondence leading up to the final exchange to make sure all documents are ready and checked.
 If you require a mortgage, this must also be organised in time.

-A date will be set with a notary, and both parties will be present as well as the estate agent and your lawyer.
-You should pay the final outstanding amount with a guaranteed cheque.
-The owner needs to pay off any outstanding mortgage on the property and declare that the property is debt free.
+A date will be set with a notary, and both parties will be present, as well as the estate agent and your lawyer.
+At this stage you pay the final outstanding balance and receive the keys.

 Barcelona Property Finder